 In order to make loss of signal detection more effective and to reduce unnecessary notifications, you can customize aggregation windows to the duration that you need.

 An aggregation window is a specific block of time.
-Alerts gathers data points together in an aggregation window, before using the aggregation function to evaluate the data.
+We gather data points together in an aggregation window, before using the aggregation function to evaluate the data.
 A longer aggregation window gives straggling data points more time to arrive before evaluating that data.
 When a data point arrives, its timestamp is used to put it in the proper aggregation window.

 You can set your aggregation window to anything between 1 second and 15 minutes.
 The default is